-The City of Rockingham Ordinary Local Government elections are held every two years, on the third Saturday in October.
-The next local government election will be held on 21 October 2017.
+The City of Rockingham Ordinary Local Government Elections are held every two years, on the third Saturday in October.
+The next local government election will be held on 19 October 2019.
 Fifty per cent of the 10 elected member positions become vacant at each ordinary election with nominations being called for an ensuing four-year term.
 Extraordinary elections are held between ordinary elections where members leave office prior to completion of their term.

 Elections are conducted by postal voting by the Western Australian Electoral Commission (WAEC) with all eligible electors being sent voting papers for their respective ward for completion and return by prepaid post.

 Details of past and forthcoming elections at the City may be found at the website of the Western Australian Electoral Commission.